Report: Smartphones, Developer Kits Drive Local AR and Visual Search

 - Non-developer marketers and media companies should watch the approaches and market shares of these AR platforms to target opportunities for audience extension, user engagement, and monetization.

-Meanwhile, Apple and Google have released software development kits to further democratize AR.
+Meanwhile, Apple and Google have released software development kits for any software development company who wants to get in the mix to further democratize AR.
 Apple’s ARKit and Google’s ARCore put advanced AR capability—working out some of the harder programming challenges in the background—into the hands of everyday mobile app developers.
 The apps they create will be compatible with past generations of iPhone and Android devices, meaning they’re compatible out of the gate with hundreds of millions of existing devices.
 They do this by accomplishing advanced AR through software instead of hardware.

 For companies building AR apps, the best bets are ARKit and ARCore.
 ARCore and ARKit apply simultaneous localization and mapping (SLAM) through a surface detection approach that doesn’t require a depth-sensing camera.
 They utilize the RGB camera, found in most smartphones, and require only a certain processing speed to run AR graphics.